mm80843/T3.5/docs/Mitigation/PBN__Mitigation_351.md

 # __Physical Distancing__

-## Property: has_MitigationPrinciple

-Maintaining a minimum safe distance between individuals

 ## Property: has_MitigationSource

 * [Mitigation strategies and compliance in the COVID-19 fight; how much compliance is enough?](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_154.md)